arazni/pathfinder-analysis/publish/index.md

 Most other analyses use averages and the GM Core / CRB guidelines for creature creation.
 I use every creature available on [Archives of Nethys](https://2e.aonprd.com/Creatures.aspx) as of June 21, 2025 and make my programmatic comparisons against all creatures of the same level.

 Should I have?
 Probably not.
 But a lot of times, in these discussions, people tend to get very side-tracked by debating the nuances and merits of comparing one ability against moderate AC/DC and another against high AC/DC.
 I also wanted to check how well official Pathfinder creatures stick to their own guidance.

+Additionally, some of my analyses are permutative instead of averaged.
+While definitely unnecessary, I was very interested in getting as exact of results as possible rather than relying on probabilistic simulations of results.
+That means some of my analyses literally compute, for example, a 14d6 Fireball with two d20 saves, for an analysis of all 3 * 10^13 permutations of dice values (with some lossless shortcuts).

+Should I have?
+Probably not.
+A statistical analysis would've more than sufficed with a sufficient accuracy and a lot less work.
+Still, regardless of methodology, we get to answer questions like "What is the 'natural 1' of a rank 10 Dragon Breath damage roll?"
+"What if I also factored in whether enemies saved or not?"
+And, "if i had to boil down my entire turn to a single d20 roll, what would it be on the d20?"

+Here's some caveats to keep in mind:

 ### Mathfinder's DPR critique still applies here